In a new Python environment

 )

 Congratulations!
-You’ve successfully built and run your first federated learning system in scikit-learn.
+You’ve successfully built and run your first federated learning system in scikit-learn on the MNIST dataset using the new Message API.

 Note

-Check the source code of the extended version of this tutorial in examples/sklearn-logreg-mnist in the Flower GitHub repository.
+Check the source code of another Flower App using scikit-learn in the Flower GitHub repository.